 The right to a chargeback is based on laws passed in the United States in the 1970s offering cardholders certain consumer protections, but these laws were implemented very differently by the various card networks.
 So while they are all compliant with the relevant laws and regulations, the Mastercard chargeback guide is nevertheless totally different from that of Visa.
-If you ever need to chargeback Mastercard transactions, familiarizing yourself with the process will help improve your chances of success.
+If you ever need to charge back Mastercard transactions, familiarizing yourself with the process will help improve your chances of success.

 When America passed the Fair Credit Billing Act in 1974, it marked the beginning of consumer protections for credit card holders.
 Four years later, the Electronic Fund Transfer Act of 1978 gave similar protections to holders of debit cards.
 It was then left to the various companies to make the appropriate changes to reflect the legal landscape.

-Debit cards and credit cards give consumers different protections, since as mentioned above they are based on different laws.
+Debit cards and credit cards give consumers different protections since as mentioned above they are based on different laws.
 However, for ease of use and a simpler and more streamlined process, the Mastercard chargeback guide implemented a unified set of policies for both debit and credit cards.

-Mastercard traces its origins back to the late 1950s, and grew into its present structure between the 1960s and 1970s, the same time that its arch rival Visa was taking form.
+Mastercard traces its origins back to the late 1950s and grew into its present structure between the 1960s and 1970s, the same time that its arch-rival Visa was taking form.

-The first criterion to understand when dealing with a Mastercard payment dispute is the difference between two basic chargeback categories: fraud and cardholder disputes.
+The first criterion to understand when dealing with a Mastercard chargeback payment dispute is the difference between two basic chargeback categories: fraud and cardholder disputes.
 Your bank even has separate departments to deal with them.
-Let’s dig a little deeper so that the distinction can be made as clear as possible.
+Let’s dig a little deeper so that the distinction can be made as clearly as possible.

 According to Mastercard chargeback rules, “fraud” applies only to unauthorized transactions.
-Examples would include identity theft or a stolen credit card or card data.
+Examples would include identity theft or stolen credit card or card data.